QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    After downloading, copy the file to `dom0` as described in `How to copy from dom0 <https://www.qubes-os.org/doc/how-to-copy-from-dom0/#copying-to-dom0>`__ and install it via ``sudo dnf install PATH_TO_RPMFILE``.

-   **Caution:** Installation of one of these QWT versions will remove the other one, if it is installed.
+   **Caution:** Installing one of these QWT versions will remove the other if it is installed.

    **Warning:** In Windows 7, the older version of Qubes Windows Tools will be replaced during the next ``dom0`` update by the current dummy version 4.1.70-1.
 This can be inhibited by appending the line ``exclude=qubes-windows-tools`` to the file ``/etc/dnf/dnf.conf`` in ``dom0``.